Celiac Disease

 But why do grass seeds contain glutens?
 Glutens are complex proteins that constitute tiny cages that can sequester liquids and dissolved solids (and occasionally gasses) inside them.
 As the ground warms in late spring and the earth quickly dries after a late spring rain, (as is common in the northern Mesopotamia and Anatolia) the water which is released from the tiny cages helps the seeds to sprout.

-The Younger Dryas and the comet
+The Younger Dryas, the comet and the aftermath

 The Younger Dryas was the most recent (the youngest, in a geological sense) of three episodes of cooling that interrupted the warming trend that followed the Last Glacial Maximum.
 (The Last Glacial Maximum occurred about 20,000 years ago.)
 Volcanism might have played a major part in causing the Younger Dryas, but this episode had a dramatic start, about 12,975 years ago, when a comet shredded into tiny fragments in the Earth's atmosphere and pieces of it smashed into the Earth.